Your PRODUCT should be the best. How can it be the best?

 same product.
 We need to equate value in terms of returns.
 We need to

 the business is all about).
-We need profit for the organization.
+We need profit for the organisation.
 We

 have salaries and rent to be paid beyond various other overheads.
 We